Adham-amr-1/Control-BLDC-Sinusoidal_PWM/README.md

 Developed by the Embedded Systems Team of the E-RALLY competition vehicle:

-- **Adham Amr** – LUT generator, Interpolation logic, PWM mapping, system integration
-- **Amira Muhammed** - Debugging, Testing and Validation
+- **Adham Amr** – LUT generator, Interpolation logic, PWM mapping, system integration, Debugging, Testing and Validation

 ---